Documentation Index

 To call binaries without the full path, modify the Lager Box Dockerfile:

-# In gateway/lager/docker/gatewaypy3.Dockerfile
+# In box/lager/docker/box.Dockerfile

 ENV PATH="/home/www-data/customer-binaries:${PATH}"